RodrigoEliasP/small-js-projects/README.md

 # This is a repository with various small projects

-Each project will be documented separately with a readme containing running instructions on its respecitve folder
+Each project will be documented separately with a readme, all of them containing running instructions on its respective folder

 # Projects